 Flexural Modulus: The deflection of a beam during the Flexural Strength test.
 In a manner similar to the calculation of Tensile Modulus, deflection and stress are used to determine the Flexural Modulus.

 Flexural Strength: The maximum amount of bending stress a sample can withstand before fracturing.
 The sample is simply supported at each end and an increasing load is applied in the center.
 The stress caused by bending is calculated and the amount that results in failure is recorded.

 Fiberglass: A type of reinforcement commonly used with epoxy.
 Strands of glass can be woven together to create different types of fabric styles or chopped into short strands and bound together with a chemical binder.
 When working with epoxy we recommend working with woven glass as it has more strength and does not contain a chemical binder.
 Learn more about applying fiberglass.

 Gel – Initial Cure: The curing phase when the epoxy begins to gel, or “kick-off.”
 The epoxy is no longer workable and will progress from a tacky, gel consistency to the firmness of hard rubber, which you will be able to dent with your thumbnail.
 The mixture will become tack-free about midway through the initial cure phase.
 While it is still tacky (about like masking tape), a new application of epoxy will still form a primary bond with it without surface prep.
 However, this ability diminishes as the mixture loses its tack.

 Hardener: One of the two components that react to form the solid epoxy.
 Hardeners differ from activators or catalysts because hardeners must be used at the recommended ratio.
 Altering the ratio of resin to hardener doesn’t change cure speed, it simply prevents the epoxy from ever curing.
 Learn more about selecting resin and hardener.

 Hardness: A material’s resistance to deformation.
 This test is conducted with a Durometer utilizing the D scale.
 A Durometer forces a metal point into the material and provides a numerical reading which corresponds to the resistance at the point.
-The results of a hardness test are important for comparative purposes and determining the degree of cure.
+The results of a hardness test are important for comparative purposes and for determining the degree of cure.